jharwell/sierra/docs/src/reference/environment.rst

 .. envvar:: SIERRA_RCFILE

    Used to specify the path to a file to put cmdline args in to reduce the size of cmdlines.
-Can also be passed directly via ``--rcfile``.
+Can also be passed directly via :ref:`--rcfile<src/reference/cli:sierra-cli---rcfile>`.
 Priority:

    - ``--rcfile``